Bo Levi Mitchell: 2014: First Grey Cup win and CFL MOP

 On January 14, 2014, Mitchell signed a contract extension with the Stampeders, which was set to keep him in Calgary through 2016.
 On June 23, head coach John Hufnagel named Mitchell the starting quarterback and Drew Tate the backup for Calgary's Week 1 game against the Montreal Alouettes.
 On opening day, Mitchell gave the Stampeders their first win of the season 29–8 after throwing for 313 yards, two touchdowns, and no interceptions.
 On Thursday, July 24, Mitchell tied Jeff Garcia's CFL record for consecutive career winning starts, going 7–0, with a 26–22 victory over the Edmonton Eskimos.

 On September 1, the Stampeders beat the Eskimos again to improve to 9–1, with Mitchell becoming the first CFL quarterback to begin his career with a 12–1 starting record.
 He passed Jackie Parker and Jim Van Pelt, who both started 11–2.
 On September 13 against the Toronto Argonauts, Mitchell suffered a sprained ankle and a stretched knee ligament.
 Mitchell went 12–2 overall as Calgary's starting quarterback in 2014, which helped the team finish in first place in the CFL West Division with a 15–3 record and earn a first round playoff bye.
+His 98.3 passer rating during the 2014 regular season was the highest in the league.

 On November 23, 2014, in his first playoff start, Mitchell led the Stampeders to a victory in the Western Final over division rival Edmonton, earning them a berth in the 102nd Grey Cup.
 Mitchell and the Stampeders went on to defeat the Hamilton Tiger-Cats 20–16 in the Grey Cup.
 Mitchell was named Grey Cup MVP after completing 25 of 34 passes for 334 yards and one interception.
 He also completed ten straight passes, which was the third most in Grey Cup history.

 2015

 On March 3, 2015, his 25th birthday, Mitchell signed an extension with the Stampeders to keep him in Calgary through the 2018 season.

-In 2015, Mitchell's second full season as the Stampeders starting quarterback, he posted career highs in many passing categories, including completions (364), attempts (555), yards (4,551), and touchdowns (26).
-He went 13–4 as the team's starting quarterback, resting for the final regular season game because Calgary's position in the standings would remain unchanged; Calgary finished second place in the West Division behind the Edmonton Eskimos, who beat them via a tiebreaker.
+The 2015 campaign was Mitchell's second full season as the Stampeders starting quarterback.
+He posted career highs in many passing categories, including completions (364), attempts (555), yards (4,551), and touchdowns (26).
+He went 13–4 as the team's starting quarterback, resting for the final regular season game because Calgary's position in the standings would remain unchanged.

+Calgary finished second place in the West Division behind the Edmonton Eskimos, who beat them via a tiebreaker.
 For his efforts, he was named a CFL West All-Star and the winner of the Jeff Nicklin Memorial Trophy, awarded to the CFL West Division's most outstanding player.
 After knocking off the BC Lions in the West Semi-Final, the Stampeders were eliminated by the Eskimos who went on to win the 103rd Grey Cup.